 Can You Drive A Car Without Insurance If You Just Bought It?

 Before you become the registered owner of a vehicle you need to have proof of insurance.
-Unless you can provide this you will not be allowed to carry through with the vehicle’s registration which you will need to get valid licence plates.
+Unless you can provide this you will not be allowed to carry through with the vehicle’s registration which you will need to get valid license plates.
 Without these plates, you will get pulled over by a police officer if they happen to see you driving without them.

 How Long Can You Drive A Car Without Insurance?